When it comes to working out at home, tricep exercises are a great way to build strength and tone your arms. But where do you start?

 1. Knee Diamond push-up

 The diamond push-up on the knees is a brilliant beginner exercise for the development of the triceps brachii.
-Practice diamond push-ups on the knee by bringing your hands close together to form a diamond or triangle shape below your chest and by putting the knee on the floor.
+One can perform diamond push-ups on the knee by bringing their hands together in a diamond or triangle shape below their chest and placing the knee on the floor.

 - Get into a push-up position, supporting your body on your hands and knees instead of on your hands and forefeet.